 Class Preparation: In the (paraphrased) words of a former professor of mine, "Read the textbook.
 Read it carefully.
 Read it with a pencil in hand so that you can work the examples as you go.
 Sometimes in the text steps and logic are omitted: work these things out for yourself as you go along."
-And in my own words, do your very best to read the text before each class (and again after class, even!).
+Please do your very best to read the text before each class (and again after class, even!).
 Engaging in a careful reading of the assigned textbook sections before class will not only increase your overall understanding of the material, it will also allow you to formulate questions about the material and seek clarification during lecture if a concept or technique is not clear.
-I can assure you that the skills you'll gain by learning how to read a physics textbook now will pay big dividends in future 300/400-level physics classes.
+I can assure you that the skills you'll gain by learning how to read a physics textbook now will pay big dividends in future physics classes here at WCU and beyond.

-You should come to lecture having carefully read the material to be covered in class (and, if possible, having read a little bit ahead).
+Please do your very best to come to lecture having carefully read the material to be covered in class.
 A tentative schedule of topics to be covered each day appears at the end of this syllabus.
 I will post any changes to this schedule to D2L, and announce in class that an updated schedule has been posted.
 IT IS YOUR RESPONSIBILITY to make sure that you have an up-to-date class schedule.
 I may from time to time call on you to answer questions about the material being discussed.
 I will not grade you on your responses, but I DO expect you to give such questions your full, honest thought and effort.

-Getting hands-on with the concepts and methods of mechanics, especially by working through problems, will be crucial to your success in this course (as is the case for all intermediate-level and advanced physics courses).
+Getting hands-on with the concepts and methods of Mechanics, especially by working through problems, will be crucial to your success in this course (as is the case for all intermediate and advanced-level physics courses).
 To aid in this, I may from time to time introduce practice problems to be completed during the course of lecture.
 I will expect you to work together in small groups on practice problems.
 When work on a problem is complete, I may call on you to ask you for your methodology and/or solution to it.
 I expect you to give these questions your full, honest effort; however, I will not grade you based on your responses.
 My goal in taking lecture time to do practice problems is to provide you with consequence-free (i.e., ungraded) practice with the material, so that you can get immediate feedback on your understanding and methodology.
 I hope these activities will help you boost your skills before you need to perform for a grade, i.e. on tests and homeworks.